MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-dropbox-to-o365.md

 By default, you receive an email every time a transfer is completed.
 To edit your email notification settings:

-1. To visit the account settings, in the top right of the app, select your email address.
+1. Log in.
+To visit the account settings, in the top right of our app, select your email address.
 2. Select **Preferences**.
 3. You have the option to receive emails **On Completion** (default), **Never**, or **Only on Errors**.